 - A motion for a continuance by the applicant or attorney;

 - Declining an expedited hearing;

+- A motion to change venue;

 - A motion for administrative closure.

 At the next hearing after the delay, the clock may restart if there is no further delay by the applicant.